 Employee recognition leads to increased engagement, productivity, and even creativity.
 Employees who feel recognized and acknowledged when they do good work are more likely to be motivated to perform, yet so many leaders still under-recognized their workers.
 Let your performance management tools track these successes and alert you so that you can show timely and adequate recognition to your workforce.What happens after you set #EmployeeGoals? @ClearCompany shows you how to manage goals and increase productivity through transparency:

-Recognition and rewards look different at every company.
+Recognition and rewards look different in every company.
 For some, the budget doesn’t allow for fancy trips or a monthly party.
 But that’s not what recognition has to be about.
 Rewarding your employees can encompass a number of things and change from company to company.

 If you aren’t in a position to provide a monetary reward or special compensation for large projects, consider some creative way to show your employees you recognize their good work that’s fun, interactive, or provides added benefits to their daily work.
 Here are some ideas to get you started: